-The display subsystem consists of a 15" LCD display that has integrated backlights and a separate backlight inverter board.
+The display subsystem consists of a 15" LCD display that has an integrated LED backlight unit and a separate backlight LED adapter board.
 The display controller is integrated to the CPU board.
 The display is available both as a touchscreen and as a non-touchscreen version.